petervdbempt/Trustworthy-and-Explainable-AI/README.md

 python <robustness_method_name>_all.py --image-path <path_to_image> --output-dir <output_dir_path>

 - For running all methods on a subset of the validation set we use:
-  - Make sur you have the dataset installed (this is already done for you in the code but can be done manually): import kagglehub data_path = kagglehub.dataset_download("titericz/imagenet1k-val") print("Path to dataset files:", data_path)
+  - Make sure that you have the dataset installed (this is already done for you in the code but can be done manually): import kagglehub data_path = kagglehub.dataset_download("titericz/imagenet1k-val") print("Path to dataset files:", data_path)